DLaMott/OpenAIDiscordBot/README.md

 ## Discord openai bot

-This bot uses the openai library to create a smart and fast bot.
-Currently this bot only utilizes the text-davinci-003 model.
-This AI has been trained to answer any and all questions.
-Using the model this bot has been adjusted to answer questions but also in a "condescending" manner.
+This bot uses the openai library to answer questions and generate images.
+Currently this bot utilizes the text-davinci-003 modeland the image AI.
+Using the davinci model this bot has been adjusted to answer questions but also in a "condescending" manner.

 For more on the openai model please see [here](https://beta.openai.com/docs/models/gpt-3)